 - Bob Marley (artist proof)

-For the new Memory Walk book, I repurposed a series of Dobbin Mill papers that had been painted with 2 robots built by Käthe Wenzel in Berlin for another project about mapping that was never completed.
+I repurposed a set of my handmade papers that had been painted using 2 robots (Artbots built by Käthe Wenzel, Berlin) for another project that was never completed.
 I went back into these paintings, adding my own lines of movement that indicate the travel from one object to another.

-I hope that the images, the objects, and locations all function as visual poetry … and that the movement through spaces & pages of the book creates a dialogue and poetic logic for the reader to enjoy.
+The images, the objects, and locations all function as visual poetry … and the movement through spaces & pages of the book creates a dialogue and poetic logic for the reader to enjoy.